yue-sun/generative-art/README.md

 # Introduction to Generative Art and Scientific Visualization (January@GSAS 2023)

-## **To enroll: Please fill out [the Google Form](https://docs.google.com/forms/d/e/1FAIpQLScz5_jmoouKRGaHxp-3YwT_7SfrEJYPgFAIoVfT7sPREAXWTQ/viewform) by January 8, 2023**

-- No enrollment cap
-- Class open to the public; all are welcome to enroll!
-- You can sign up for as many or as few days as you want
-- To preview some of the topics we will be covering, you can visit previous iterations of the [Generative Art Workshop](https://github.com/gvarnavi/generative-art-iap) taught during MIT IAP 2017-2022

 ## Schedule

 Hybrid location: Maxwell Dworkin 221 (in-person) and [via Zoom](https://harvard.zoom.us/j/98070950257?pwd=K2F0cDBUM0IxZkplbFBRWG01N1BEdz09) (virtual)